HL7/crmi-ig/input/pages/operations.md

 #### Packaging and Dependency Tracing

+These operations are defined to support artifact packaging and dependency tracing, including data requirements determination.
+See the [Packaging](packaging.html) discussion for more information.

 | **Operation** | **Description** |
 |----|----|
 | [Package](OperationDefinition-crmi-package.html) | Packages a specified canonical resource for use in a target environment, optionally including related content such as dependencies, components, and testing cases and data. |